jordandeklerk/ViT-pytorch/README.md

 <img src="./Images/vit.gif" width="500px"></img>

 The vanilla vision transformer model uses the standard multi-head self-attention mechanism introduced in the seminal paper by [Vaswani et al.](https://arxiv.org/abs/1706.03762).
-We introduce a slightly modified version of self-attention using convolutional projections for keys, values, and queries as opposed to the standard linear projeciton.
-This allows us to capture more of the spatial context of the images.
+We introduce a slightly modified version of self-attention using convolutional projections for keys, values, and queries as opposed to the standard linear projection.
+This allows us to capture more of the spatial attention of the images.
 Our self-attention module is given by the following:

 ```python
 class SelfAttention2d(nn.Module):